OHEJP/ohejp.github.io/_posts/2023-07-31-adding-menu-items-for-pages.md

 This creates a Parent/Child connection which displays the menu item as a sub-menu item of the Parent.

 To further highlight this relationship, we need to add the right-pointing arrow icon for the menu item.
-Each menu item is configurable through the megmenu button which reveals itself when you hover over the menu item as shown in the image above.
+Before we can do this you need to `Save Menu` first so that the new menu position is stored.

+Each menu item is configurable through the blue `Mega Menu` button which reveals itself when you hover over the menu item, as shown in the image above.
 Click this to display the menu item options and select `Icon` from the menu on the left.
 Type 'arrow' into the search box on the far left and select the right-pointing arrow icon from the available arrow icons:
 ![Adding an Icon](/assets/img/2023-07-31 11_45_27 - Menus-icon.jpg)

 This config is auto-saved, so you can close the Menu Item config dialogue and all there is to do now, is to `Save Menu`.